A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Goa was conquered by the Portuguese in 1510 and had been a Portuguese colony for about four centuries.
 It was finally declared free of Portuguese rule in 1961, fourteen years after independence.
 Goa was conferred statehood and Daman and Diu was made a separate union territory in 1987.

 Goa has a large number of interesting tourist sites such as forts, churches, waterfalls, seminaries, and caves.
 However, the most prominent of them all are undoubtedly its long and lovely beaches.

 Anjuna is a small village in north Goa that is popularly known as the freak capital of the world.
 Its full-moon rave parties and the Wednesday flea market that take one back to the hippie days have gained international fame.

 Colva and Benaulim are two famous beautiful beaches that are still somewhat untouched by the fast paced life.

 Mapusa Beach in Goa

 Mapusa must be visited for its weekly Friday market which is full of souvenirs and fascinating articles like wooden carvings, coir mats, wood furniture, straw hats and freshly baked bread.
 It is also more typically Goan, with fish, fruit, vegetables and other fresh produce sold alongside tourist goods.

 Vagator and Chapora are quaint fishing villages where the sea turns from aquamarine to emerald green, and a 500-year-old Portuguese fort, leave each visitor amazed.

 Dudhsagar Waterfall in Goa

 The Dudhsagar waterfall and Arvalem waterfalls attract numerous tourists every year.
-The rock-cut caves of Khandepar and Arvalem are also worth a visit, as are the Pilar monastery, Saligao seminary, and Rachol seminary.
+The rock-cut caves of Khandepar and Arvalem are also worth a visit, so are the Pilar monastery, Saligao seminary and Rachol seminary.